inspec/inspec/docs/dev/filtertable-internals.md

 #### `entries` conclusion

 Not Surprising: It does behave as expected - an array of hashlike structs representing the table.
-I don't know why it adds in the per-row strigification data - I've never seen that used.
+I don't know why it adds in the per-row stringification data - I've never seen that used.

 Surprising: this is a real method with a concrete implementation.
 That means that you can't call `filter.add_accessor` with arbitrary method names - `:entries` means something very specific.